 Be careful with keywords that have multiple meanings, such as band.
 Band can refer to a group of people playing music or to something that holds your hair together.

 Just type your focus keyword into Google and take a look at the top search results.
 If they match the topic you intend to write about, you are fine.

 Reading some competitive blog posts also gives you inspiration for your own piece of content.
 This is not about stealing ideas; it’s more about finding out how you can do better than your competition.

-Also, check the lengths of the competing posts.
+Checking out top ranking posts will help you determine how long a should post should be.
 Longer is not always better, but if the highest-ranking posts are a few thousand words long, you should write something comparable in length.

 This advice applies to any writing.
 The most successful texts focus on one single aspect and cover it in detail.
 This advice is not easy to follow for most writers.
 Most people want to demonstrate their knowledge by mentioning everything related to the topic.